Low Budget Filmmaking Equipment List: What Do You Actually Need?

 • C Stands – heavy duty stand for holding accessories

-4. Mixed priority: camera rigs
+6. Mixed priority: camera rigs

 Tripods

-Tripod – high priority
+Tripod – high-priority

-A good tripod is one of the most valuable assets to a filmmaker.
-There are so many types of tripods you can choose from.
+A good tripod is one of a filmmaker’s most valuable assets.
+There are many types of tripods to choose from.
+You can click here for a recent list of budget tripods.

-I used a cheaper photography tripod for years with my Blackmagic Cinema 2.5K camera, and it caused me a lot of headaches due to the weight of the camera.
+I used a cheaper photography tripod for years with my Blackmagic Cinema 2.5K camera, and the weight of the camera caused me a lot of headaches.

 Companies like Neewer make universal tripod mounts/plates that can be used on almost any tripod, but this is still something to consider.

-Monopod – low priority
+Monopod – low-priority

 Rail system – moderate priority